 But this mom could not be stopped.

 “Hey,” she said, “did Riley ever decide to try out for any school plays?
-Last time I saw you, you said she was thinking about doing theater.
+The last time I saw you, you said she was thinking about doing theater.
 Theater can do wonders for a kid’s social skills and confidence.
 Skyler isn’t a theater kid, but she’s really loving her debate team.
 Plus she’s on the yearbook staff.
 And she’s doing cheerleading, can you believe it!?”

 Riley and I had briefly talked about theater as an extracurricular pursuit, but it ultimately wasn’t for her.
 I said as much to the mom, then mentally kicked myself for it.